Gaiaocho/gaiaocho.github.io/_posts/2024-07-28-To-Stack-or-To-Heap-FreeRTOS-Allocation.md

 A runbook on how to deal with Heap memory allocation with FreeRTOS.
 FreeRTOS checks `config_SUPPORT_DYNAMIC_ALLOCATION`.
-If this value is undefined or set to the value of 1, FreeRTOS needs a heap allocation scheme to be includes.
-Usually one would choose between `heap_1.c` through `heap_5.c` additionally we can our own [heap allocation implementation](https://www.freertos.org/Static_Vs_Dynamic_Memory_Allocation.html).
+If this value is undefined or set to the value of 1, FreeRTOS needs a heap allocation scheme to be included.
+Usually one would choose between `heap_1.c` through `heap_5.c` additionally we can provide
+our own [heap allocation implementation](https://www.freertos.org/Static_Vs_Dynamic_Memory_Allocation.html).